Chart Color Schemes

 Shearwater features high concentrations of lone person households, with a lower-than-average median household size

-Family households are the majority, accounting for 66.3% of all households.
-They consist of couples with children (17.0%), couples without children (40.2%), and single parent families (7.6%).
-Non-family households make up the remaining 33.7%, with lone person households at 31.2% and group households comprising 2.4%.
-The median household size is 2.1 people, which is smaller than the Rest of Tas. average of 2.3.
+Family households account for 66.3% of all households, including 17.0% couples with children, 40.2% couples without children, and 7.6% single parent families.
+Non-family households constitute the remaining 33.7%, with lone person households at 31.2% and group households comprising 2.4% of the total.
+The median household size is 2.1 people, smaller than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households